section-engineering-education/engineering-education/articles/logging-with-winston/index.md

 This specifies that:

+- Logs will be shown in the console output.
 - Only the log that falls under level `error` will be recorded in the `example.log` file.
-- Any `warn` log will be shown in the console output.

 With Winston, you can specify the default format to save your logs.